lacs-ufpa/free-mtrix/README.md

 /*
   Free-mtrix - Free cultural selection and social behavior experiments.
-Copyright (C) 2016 Carlos Rafael Fernandes Picanço, Universidade Federal do Pará.
+  Copyright (C) 2016-2017 Carlos Rafael Fernandes Picanço, Universidade Federal do Pará.

+  The present file is distributed under the terms of the GNU General Public License (GPL v3.0).

   You should have received a copy of the GNU General Public License
   along with this program.
-If not, see http://www.gnu.org/licenses/.
+If not, see <http://www.gnu.org/licenses/>.
 */

 # Free-mtrix